suzannemichie/UofTDSI_Sampling_SMC2024/README.md

 **Questionnaire Design Part B**:
 This folder includes a MD file for the Questionnaire Design Part B assignment.

+**Data Documentation Comparison Worksheet**:
+This folder includes a MD file for the Data Documentation Comparison Worksheet assignment.

 **Final Assessment**:
 This folder includes a MD file for the Final Assessment.